top of page

 Interior Protection and Padding

-Its worth putting some additional padding around any lose items so that the inevitable plane vibrations do not cause damage.
+It's worth putting some additional padding around any items that haven't been secured, so that the inevitable plane vibrations do not cause damage.

 Man pulling large black suitcase in modern airport with glass walls and purple ceiling lights.
 Text: "Packing light 😂".